faizansaghir/springIntroduction/Readme.md

                 @Autowired
                 C2 obj;
             }

+   <em>Note: If a field has @Autowired annotation, this by default looks for a bean which has bean name same as the field name <br>
+   eg: @Autowired
+         String name
+         <br> This will look for a bean of String type with name "name"</em>

    c.
 Setter based injection: The setter of attribute to be autowired is annotated with @Autowired annotation
         Example: